Process and Self-Soothe Your Emotions

 You can learn more about working with me in individual counseling here.

-Or, click here to receive a free audio recording of me guiding you through the 4 steps in my meditation on “Processing Emotions with Loving Presence.”
+Or, click here to listen to the free audio recording of me guiding you through the 4 steps in my meditation on “Processing Emotions with Loving Presence.”

 Disclaimer: Some people use emotional upset to try to control others.
 It's never ok to use (or receive) violence, manipulation, or threats when you (or someone else) are experiencing feelings.
 This post is for anyone who feels like they have been neglecting their internal world for far too long, or judge themselves for having feelings of any kind.